Lisbon: Seven Hills & Atlantic Soul | CoraTravels

 Food & drinks

 Pastéis de Nata Ritual: Custard tarts from Pastéis de Belém are original recipe, locals eat them warm with cinnamon and coffee for breakfast.
 Codfish Obsession: Portuguese claim 365 ways to prepare bacalhau (salted cod) - locals know dozens of family recipes and debate preparation methods passionately.
+Lisbon's seafood and traditional cuisine make it one of the best places to visit for foodies in Europe.
 Seafood Culture: Fresh fish from Atlantic eaten daily, locals shop at neighborhood markets and know vendors personally for best selection.
 Wine Tradition: Vinho verde with lunch, full-bodied reds with dinner, and port after meals - locals rarely drink without food.
 Francesinha Secret: Sandwich from Porto that Lisbon locals reluctantly admit is delicious - regional food rivalry between cities.

 Cultural insights